xomaiya/BI_Skoltech_POP/README.md

 #### Step 1

 Now we are ready to put `loopmodel.final.pdb` into bilipid layer and run molecular dynamic.
 To generate all necessary GROMACS input files we will use charmm-gui.org input generator.
 Choose there "Input Generator -> Membrane Builder -> Bilayer Builder", put `modelling/loopmodel.final.pdb` there and go through all configuration.
 As a result, you would get gromacs input files, that for our run can be found in `./gramacs` folder (all inut files except large force field and topology files, to obtain them you should go through charmm-gui by yourself).
 In the `gromacs/run` shell script all necessary commands to run molecular dynamics are located.
 Just run `./run` from `./gromacs` folder.
-As a result you would get a bunch of `*.trr` trajectory files (that are not included in this repo because of their large size.
+As a result you would get a bunch of `*.trr` trajectory files (that are not included in this repo because of their large size).

 #### Step 2